raeleus/Hashtag-DnD/README.md

 v.
 0.1.1
 * #note without parameters will store the last action text into the notes
 * #goto specified with a distance and location name will take you partially toward the target.
+* You may use commas in coordinates now
 * Minor bug fixes and improvements

 v.
 0.1.0